 Our Artists in Residence

 “Having spent two years at The Customs House, my business has grown more than I ever expected it to.
 That’s in huge part due to the creative community I was introduced to through the Customs House.
-Whether it’s folks just popping into the space, or more formal events we’d host or be invited to, it did not take long to meet the plethora of local artisans around the Island.
-This, combined with the dedicated space to focus on my craft, and the immediate support from my fellow resident artisans has led to growth beyond my expectations.
+Whether it’s folks just popping into space, or more formal events we’d host or be invited to, it did not take long to meet the plethora of local artisans around the Island.
+This, combined with the dedicated space to focus on my craft, and the immediate support from my fellow resident artisans has led to grow beyond my expectations.
 I’d highly suggest this incubator program to anyone looking to elevate their craft and join an incredible community of artisans here on Cape Breton Island.

 My successes brought with them new challenges as I outgrew my studio in the Customs House.
 As happy as I’d have been to stay I know someone else will get as much out of the space as I have.
 I found a new home in a similar space in Sydney – a testament to the growth of the creative sector here on Cape Breton Island where artisans have the support and encouragement to break out on their own while setting down roots in the place we all call home.”